From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 An open cenote with a 10 mt platform for jumps and 45 mt depth for divers to explore its caves.

-The road to get there is unpaved but very well kept for any kinds of cars.
+The road to get there is unpaved but very well-kept for any kind of car.

 Cenotes in San Antonio de Mulix (2 cenotes)